 Keith wasn't too interested in Mook, though, as the world was falling apart around him, in the grip of a new world War.
 However, he finally managed to trick Mook into coming to him with his dream powers, and shot him to end the menace he represented.
 This killing wore heavily upon Keith, however, and not able to deal with his guilt over the whole deal, he retreated into the dream world.

-Keith pretty much just played around in people's dreams for the next four years, living in a mental hospital in order to avoid reality.
+Keith pretty much just played around in people's dreams for the next four years, living in a mental hospital to avoid reality.
 However, events conspired to draw him out of his self-imposed exile, events he could sense with his emergent precognitive abilities.
 Seeing visions of a destructive alien invasion, Keith pulled himself together and assembled every paranormal he could get his hands on.

 His force included Justice, the Psi-Hawk, the Overshadow, the paranormal team DP 7, as well as several members of the US Army's Paranormal Platoon, which fought in the War several years back.
 These heroes made their way into orbit to meet the craft containing members of the extradimensional (to them) Starblasters, who journeyed to their world to seize the power of the Star Brand.